 Although most teas are not considered a raw super food, making your own iced tea can be–and homemade iced teas have been found to contain more antioxidants than teas you buy at the store.
 Antioxidants can help to keep many diseases at bay!

 Coconut oil contains beneficial fats (called medium chain triglycerides) to keep your weight in check.
 One study found that women who consumed two tablespoons of coconut oil daily for three months had less abdominal fat than those that did not.

 This powerful veggie contains over 45 flavonoids, all contributing to antioxidant and anti-inflammatory benefits in the body, so it’s great for alleviating conditions such as arthritis.
+Lacinato kale is particularly nutrient-dense, as you can tell by its darker pigments.
 However, make sure you don’t eat too much of it–raw cruciferous vegetables block iodine from being used in the body, which can lead to thyroid swelling.

 Avocados are really good for helping your skin look healthy and smooth.
 This is thanks to their antioxidant content which guards your skin against signs of aging from environmental damage.

 These super seeds offer a complete protein, so you don’t have to mix them with other foods to benefit from them.
 They contain a mix of minerals and proteins which give you lots of energy that can help you get through your day.